Leicester, Leicestershire and Rutland local authorities chosen to support new test and trace service

-As at 27th May there were 2,177 people who have tested positive for covid-19 in Leicestershire.
-349 deaths in Leicestershire's hospitals (University Hospitals of Leicester NHS Trust and Leicestershire Partnerships NHS Trust) have sadly been confirmed.
-214 of these were in hospital.
+As at 19th July there were 3,180 people who have tested positive for covid-19 in Leicestershire, Leicester and Rutland (LLR) - 1,460 pillar 1, and 1,720 pillar 2.
+As of 11th June there had been 397 deaths in Leicestershire's hospitals (University Hospitals of Leicester NHS Trust and Leicestershire Partnerships NHS Trust) whiich have sadly been confirmed.
+250 of these were in hospital.

-Up to 19 May, there had been 144 cases and 46 deaths in Harborough District - 29 in hospital, 15 in care homes and 2 at home.
-This is a rate of 49.7 per 100,000 population which is just below county average of 50.
-By mid May there have been 5 deaths in the Kibworth & Great Glen statistical area.
+Now that pillar 2 data has been added to pillar 1 data, Up to 3rd July, there have been 357 (25th June, 174 Pillar 1) cases and there have been 57 deaths in Harborough District - 35 in hospital, 20 in care homes or hospice and 2 at home.
+This is a rate of 56.2 per 100,000 population which is just below county average of 59.
+By mid May there had been 5 deaths in the Kibworth & Great Glen statistical area.

 Approx 30% of 180 care homes in Leicestershire have had outbreaks since the start of the pandemic.

 GP and Pharmacy opening times – get the help you need

 We are pleased to say that all GP practices in Leicester, Leicestershire and Rutland will be open from 8am to 6:30pm to ensure people can get the care they need.